abhisheks008/DL-Simplified/Facial Keypoint Detection using DL/README.md

 ### 🎯 **Goal**

-The objective of this project is to predict 15 essential facial keypoints like center of eyes, edgepoints of eyebrows and so on by using images.
+The objective of this project is to predict 15 essential facial key-points like center of eyes, edge-points of eyebrows and so on by using images.

 ### 🧵 **Dataset**